-We often read about the monarchs and nobles of the past, but what about the ordinary people?
-Here's a piece about village life in the thirteenth century.
+We often read about the monarchs and nobles of the past, but what about the ordinary people

 One of the most overlooked heroes of the 1216-17 campaign was the female castellan of Lincoln Castle, Nicola de la Haye.
 She deserves a whole book to herself, but this short piece is a start.

-The classic longbow, taller than a man, was not developed until after the period in which my novels are set.
+Taller than a man, it was not developed until after the period in which my novels are set.
 However, smaller bows and crossbows were in use earlier.
-Here's a piece on archery in the thirteenth century.
+Here’s a piece on archery in the thirteenth century.

 The Bloody City is set in and around Lincoln.
 Here’s an article I wrote on the 1217 Battle of Lincoln, which first appeared in Battlefield, the quarterly journal of the Battlefields Trust.

-One of my favourite primary sources is the wonderful Maciejowski Bible; you can find some information on it here.
+One of my favourite primary sources is the wonderful Maciejowski Bible.

 Here’s a ‘tourist-guide’ article on Conisbrough Castle which I wrote a few years ago.
 Well worth a visit if you happen to be in the area.